ebalakumar/terraform-infra-automation/platform-infra-manager/README.md

 - **Stack-Based Management**: Simplifies infrastructure changes by grouping resources into stacks.
 - **Automation**: Scripts streamline Terraform operations, reducing manual effort.
 - **Team-Specific Configurations**: Easily manage infrastructure for multiple teams using `env.yaml`.
-- **Reduced Blast Radius**: Partial remote backend configuration ensures each environment has its own remote backend, minimizing the impact of potential issues.
+- **Partial Remote Backend Configuration**: Ensures each environment for every team has its own remote backend, minimizing the impact of potential issues and reducing the blast radius.

 ---